Maple Roasted Spaghetti Squash Recipe

 - Spaghetti squash

-- Pure Maple syrup: for natural sweetness without the refined sugar, I’d definitely recommend using a natural maple syrup over sugar in this recipe.
-Check your labels to ensure there is no added corn syrup.
+- Pure Maple syrup: for natural sweetness, I’d definitely recommend using pure maple syrup in this recipe.

-- Brown Sugar: I like to use a dark brown sugar which has a nice deep molasses flavor.
+- Brown Sugar: In addition to the maple syrup, I like to use a dark brown sugar which has a nice deep molasses flavor.

 - Salt & Black Pepper